1:1 Mentorship + Placement Support

 Outcome 5

-A job-switch routine you can reuse
+A reusable job-switch routine

 A clean weekly workflow: shortlist → tailor → apply → track → improve — so effort doesn’t feel random or wasted.